amandaestevez/SOFTWARE-QA/11-CATCH-ERRORS-WITH-UNIT-TESTS/README.md

 ```

-- @BeforeEach: It tells the testing framework to run a specific method before each test case in a class.
+**- @BeforeEach:** It tells the testing framework to run a specific method before each test case in a class.

 ```java
     @BeforeEach